Spinal decompression therapy and other conservative spine treatment options

 Some individuals also choose to combine different forms of complementary and alternative medicine into their treatment regimens, such as massage, acupuncture, acupressure and chiropractic manipulation.

 While conservative treatments are often effective ways to reduce the pain of a damaged disc in the spine, some individuals may not find lasting relief after several months of therapy.
 If you have exhausted all forms of conservative treatment and you are still suffering from chronic neck or back pain, consult your doctor about the minimally invasive spine surgery available at Laser Spine Institute.

 At Laser Spine Institute, we offer minimally invasive procedures that remove the portion of the damaged disc that is pressing against the nerve root and causing the pain.
-The procedure is performed through a small incision that allows our patients to experience a shorter recovery time^ as well as a safer, more effective procedure than traditional open neck or back surgery.
+The procedure is performed through a small incision that allows our patients to experience a shorter recovery time^ as well as a safer and effective procedure than traditional open neck or back surgery.